zhangjunhd/reading-notes/software/ModernOperatingSystems.md

     - [9.2.4 Digital Signatures](#924-digital-signatures)

 # 2 PROCESSES AND THREADS
-The most central concept in any operating system is the process: an abstraction of a running program.
+The most central concept in any operating system is the `process`: an abstraction of a running program.

 ## 2.1 PROCESSES
 While, strictly speaking, at any instant of time, the CPU is running only one program, in the course of 1 second, it may work on several programs, thus giving the users the illusion of parallelism.
 Sometimes people speak of pseudoparallelism in this context, to contrast it with the true hardware parallelism of multiprocessor systems(which have two or more CPUs sharing the same physical memory).

 ### 2.1.1 The Process Model
 In this model, all the runnable software on the computer, sometimes including the operating system, is organized into a number of sequential processes, or just processes for short.
 In reality, of course, the real CPU switches back and forth from process to process, but to understand the system, it is much easier to think about a collection of processes running in (pseudo) parallel, than to try to keep track of how the CPU switches from program to program.
-This rapid switching back and forth is called multiprogramming.
+This rapid switching back and forth is called `multiprogramming`.

 ![](ModernOperatingSystems1.png)